Relative Equilibrium of Liquids

 Height of the Paraboloid (y)

-The elevation yy of the liquid surface at any radial distance xx from the axis of rotation is given by:
+Calculates the elevation of the liquid surface at any radial distance from the axis of rotation.

 y=ω2x22gy = \frac{\omega^2 x^2}{2g}